 When emergency prescriptions assistance is needed, those who qualify are provided assistance with a 30 day supply through our prescription program.
 Partnering with local pharmacies, Interfaith provides funding for one time services (within a 12 month period), then refers the client to our Long Term Prescription Program if needed.
 Funds for this program are mostly generated through our Thrift Store and grants.

 Interfaith assists those that have recently moved to the area from out of state or county, by providing funds for Marion County Identification cards which are essential for obtaining any type of services and employment.

 Families in crisis that have medical appointments at Shands Hospital in Gainesville, can apply for a voucher for gasoline.
 In conjunction with a local gas station, vouchers are provided in an amount so that families can travel to Gainesville and return home.

 We currently have two eye glass programs: Prescription Glasses: A client needing glasses must have an employment letter from employer stating the need to have glasses to perform the job.
 Or, for children in Marion County, when children need glasses for school, must have a letter from their school of attendance stating the need as well as a parent letter, proper ID, and social security cards for both parent and child.
 Reading Glasses: are given away at the office, we have a small reading chart to determine the strength needed for each client.

 Our Long Term Prescription Program provides assistance to those clients that cannot afford monthly maintenance medications.
 Dedicated staff and volunteers meet one on one with clients to evaluate whether they qualify for long term assistance provided by the pharmaceutical companies, at no expense to Interfaith.
-For more information, contact Laura or call her at 352.629.8868 x 27.
+For more information, contact Becky or call her at 352.629.8868 x 27.